qemus/boot-logo/readme.md

 ## Features ✨

-- Replaces embedded bitmaps with a custom image
+- Replaces embedded logos with a custom image
 - Preserves all unchanged firmware sections
 - Extracts bitmaps from TianoCore firmware files
 - Available for both AMD64 and ARM64 platforms